Biggo03/RISC-V-Single-Cycle/README.md

 ## Future Work
 I plan on building on this processor in the future, although I will begin work in a seperate repository.
 Plans for building onto this porcessor include adding interrupt handelling, pipelining, branch prediction, and a memory hierarchy/cache system.
 Once the repositroy is created and work has begun I will link it here.

+## AI Use
+ChatGPT was utilized to improve the clarity of written work and to provide insights into technical development.
+Specifically, it assisted with understanding how Verilog could be applied to achieve certain outcomes, such as using a generate statement to create multiple registers.
+Importantly, AI was not used to directly generate any modules or testbenches, but rather to support understanding and refinement of the development process.

 ## Acknowledgments
 S. Harris and D. Harris, Digital design and computer architecture: RISC-V Edition.
 Morgan Kaufmann, 2021.